syncfusion-content/javascript-docs/js/CircularGauge/Interaction-and-Animation.md

 {% endhighlight %}

-Circular Guage is made responsive when resizing the browser by using [`isResponsive`](../api/ejcirculargauge#members:isresponsive) property.
+Circular Gauge is made responsive when resizing the browser by using [`isResponsive`](../api/ejcirculargauge#members:isresponsive) property.

 {% highlight javascript %}